literally793/10CPT-AT3/README.md

 ## Week 6

-Set up the flask and other backend parts of the website, and getting the web server functional.
+Set up the flask and other backend parts of the website, and included getting the web server functional.

 ## Week 7